 Your first year introduces you to Māori media studies, helping you develop media production skills from a kaupapa Māori perspective.

-The paper Communication and Presentation Systems develops your academic literacy, technological skills and critical thinking, focusing on Māori specific themes.
+The paper Learning in a Digital World develops your academic literacy, technological skills and critical thinking, focusing on Māori specific themes.